mangiai/AI-Powered-Project-Management-/README.md

-# AI Poweered Project Management
+# AI Powered Project Management

 This project is a FastAPI application that integrates various AI models and a database to handle user authentication and serve responses for cost, project, and risk management queries.
 It also supports chat functionality, allowing the creation and retrieval of chat messages and conversations.